 See Quality Gates and New Code Definition for more details.
 Once you set it up, push a change to the main branch.
 A new analysis will run, and the quality gate status will display either Passed or Failed.

 The Main Branch Evolution displays a summary of the code quality results from the main branch analysis.

-Findings displays the number of issues found in the main branch.
+Findings display the number of issues found in the main branch.

-Duplications displays the percentage of main branch code that is duplicated.
+Duplications display the percentage of main branch code that is duplicated.

 Coverage displays the percentage of testable code in the main branch that is covered by your test cases.